hashworks/irssi-libnotify/README.md

 # irssi-libnotify

 This is a fork of [stickster's irssi-libnotify](http://code.google.com/p/irssi-libnotify/).<br/>
-Currently the only difference is a new configuration variable to set the path of `irssi-notifier.sh`.
+The only difference are more configuration variables:
+* notify_sh_path - set the path of `irssi-notifier.sh`
+* notify_start_offset - disable notifications for X seconds after load, defaults to 0

 irssi-libnotify is a slightly nicer D-Bus approach that plays nicely with the GNOME Shell's notification area.
 If you are looking for the older, simpler version using libnotify, simply check out the old-libnotify branch instead.